Hawk Hill Micro Bakery provides local West County residents with a weekly bread share and other seasonal baked goods.

 Bake day is every Friday!
 Here are the baking/pickup dates:

 Pickup sites are here (at Hawk Hill) or seasonally, a pickup at the Occidental Farmers Market.
 You can also find Hawk Hill bread at Green Valley Farm and Mill CSA.
-Bread is $9 per loaf (1 kilo), and if you pay for 4 pickups (loaves) in advance, it is $35.
+Bread is $9 per loaf (1 kilo).
 I change the variety of bread and will usually announce it on Instagram or Facebook.
 Here are some examples of bread I might bake on any given week.

 To get on the list for the week you want bread, please message or email me by the Wednesday night of the bake week to place an order.
 Pay when you pick up — cash is preferred.
 You also have the option to order online and pay in advance.